 If you believe you have a strong case against the daycare, you’re going to need to build your case with evidence to present to the insurance company and, potentially, a jury.
 Examples of evidence include:

 - Pictures of your child’s injury

 - Records of hospital visits

 - Medical bills

 - Witness accounts

 Then, you will need to consult with a child injury lawyer.
-The child injury lawyers at the Anderson Injury Lawyers offer free case reviews to all parents in the Dallas-Fort Worth area.
+The child injury lawyers at the Anderson Injury Lawyers offer free case reviews to all parents in the Fort Worth area.